andrew-h-lee/autogiftr/README.md

 * Authentication: Devise
 * Authorization: CanCan

-### Email

-The application is configured to send email using a SendGrid account.

 ### Getting Started

 To get started, please read this [tutorial](https://github.com/TheCoderFactory/webappcoder/blob/master/Tutorial-Giftify.md) on how build this app step-by-step.